Billwilliams1952/Arduino-Cascadable-Low-Pass-Filter/README.md

 Refactoring

 	for i from 1 to n
 		y[i] = y[i-1] + α * (x[i] - y[i-1])

 Rewriting

 	NextValue = LastValue + α * (CurrentValue - LastValue)
 	LastValue = NextValue

 The new output will apporach the input in ~ 5 RCTime.
 So for a specified bandwidth of 10 Hz, with a step input applied, the output will settle in ~0.08 seconds.
-The 10 Hz is the 3dB point of the filter, where input changes at a rate greater than this frequency begins to roll off at 20 dB per decade or 6dB per octave -- check this??
+The 10 Hz is the 3dB point of the filter, where input changes at a rate greater than this frequency begins toα roll off at 20 dB per decade or 6dB per octave -- check this??

 ##API
 	/* Create instance given a bandwidth and sampletime*/